 About Our Testing Process

-From endless granite splitters in Yosemite to juggy overhangs on bullet sandstone in the Southeast—the Switchback Travel team has smeared, heel-hooked, and edged on just about every type of rock imaginable.
-Our testing process saw us lacing up in countless climbing shoes on the lofty peaks of Patagonia, crumbly baboon-infested cliffs in East Africa, and majestic walls in Nepal.
-In short, over eight years of meticulous testing, we put these kicks through the wringer to narrow in on our robust list of 18 models above.
-Streamlined ballet shoes for delicate boulders or clunky big wall workhorses—there's a pair above for just about every climber.
+From endless granite splitters in Yosemite to juggy overhangs on bullet sandstone in the Southeast, the Switchback Travel team has smeared, heel-hooked, and edged on just about every type of rock imaginable.
+Over eight years of meticulous testing, we've laced up countless shoes on lofty peaks in Patagonia, crumbly and baboon-infested cliffs in East Africa, and majestic walls in Nepal to narrow in on our list of 19 models above.
+Streamlined ballet shoes for delicate boulders or clunky big-wall workhorses—there's an option here for just about every climber.

-Former Senior Editor Jenny Abegg managed this guide since its inception back in 2016 and helped accrue our initial skeleton selection of 10 worthy models.
-An avid alpinist and all-around mountain athlete, Jenny took countless shoes on just as many climbing trips, from international epics to local jaunts up PNW peaks.
-Current Senior Editor Chris Carter inherited this guide in early 2024.
-Chris is heavily involved in developing and bolting climbing areas around his current home in the sandstone paradise of Chattanooga, TN, and his childhood home in Kenya, East Africa.
-He has climbed all over the world and tested a wide array of shoe designs on multiple ascents of El Cap, long multi-pitch romps during international expeditions, and endless lazy days at local crags.
+Former senior editor Jenny Abegg published this guide back in 2016, compiling an initial lineup of 10 worthy picks.
+An avid alpinist and all-around mountain athlete, Jenny took countless shoes on just as many climbing trips, from international epics to local jaunts up peaks in the Pacific Northwest.
+Current senior editor Chris Carter inherited the guide in early 2024.
+Chris is heavily involved in developing and bolting climbing areas around his current home in the sandstone paradise of Chattanooga, Tennessee, and his childhood home in Kenya, East Africa.
+He has climbed all over the world and tested a wide array of shoe designs on multiple ascents of El Capitan, long multi-pitch romps during international expeditions, and endless lazy days at local crags.
 Rest assured—no stone was left unturned in our hunt for the absolute best climbing shoes on the market.

 Rock Climbing Shoe Buying Advice